 As a business owner, you may have many questions about hurricane damage.
 “Does my insurance cover hurricane damage?
 Does flood insurance cover hurricanes?”
 There are key factors to consider when preparing a claim for hurricane damage, given that you may be dealing with both windstorm and flood damages often covered by different insurance policies and handled by different adjusters.
 Without a proper grasp on this situation and a thorough understanding of your commercial insurance policy, you can be at a huge disadvantage and not receive what you truly need to restore your business after experiencing hurricane damage.

 As you begin to make decisions to maintain and restore your business, a crucial decision can be to hire a public adjuster immediately to prepare and manage your claim.
 We level the field when dealing with your insurance company.
-Our public adjusters have helped business owners throughout California, including San Francisco, Oakland, Sacramento, Pleasanton, San Jose, Santa Clara, Fresno, Bakersfield, Santa Barabara, Los Angeles, Long Beach, Orange County, and San Diego — as well as in and around Phoenix, Arizona, and Las Vegas, Nevada.
+Our public adjusters have helped business owners throughout California, Arizona, and Nevada.
+This includes policyholders from San Francisco, San Jose, Sacramento, Pleasanton, Santa Barbara, Malibu, Los Angeles, Beverly Hills, Encino, Torrance, Riverside, Orange County, Irvine, Palm Springs, and San Diego — as well as in and around Scottsdale and Phoenix, Arizona and Las Vegas, Nevada.
 We guide you through the hurricane insurance claim process and advocate on your behalf as our public adjusters evaluate and document your damage in detail to negotiate a claim for the maximum amount.

 Make sure you fully understand the meaning of each of the following before you move forward.
 Feel free to reach out to us for a no-cost discussion about your claim.

 What is my agent/broker’s role?
 Will his/her role be active or passive?
 When faced with supporting your position or the insurance company’s, where will he/she stand?

 The insurance company hired a construction estimator.
 What do I need to know?